Are you procrastinating? Is there an essay or a blog post you just can’t seem to get done? We could suggest:

 - lack of motivation

-When I have to write, for example, procrastination normally comes from confusion or feeling overwhelmed.
+When writing, for example, procrastination normally comes from confusion or feeling overwhelmed.
 When I have to do the dishes, it comes from boredom.
 It’s important to understand the enemy before it can be defeated.
 Isolate the root(s) of your procrastination.

-Being unsure how to manage all the steps of a larger task makes it feel overwhelming.
+Uncertainty about how to manage all the steps of a larger task can feel overwhelming.
 The antidote?
-Proactivity.
-Accomplishing something toward your goal is a great way to empower yourself to take on the next step in the task or to free up your energies for other tasks throughout the day.
-For this reason, it is helpful to choose one task or group of tasks each day that you should complete in order to feel productive.
+Organization and proactivity.
+Accomplishing something toward your goal is a great way to empower yourself to take on the next step or to free up your energies for other tasks throughout the day.
+Choose one task or group of tasks each day that you should complete in order to feel productive.
 Do these tasks first.

 How do you cope with confusing and overwhelming tasks?